ivanjohn911/AI_Find_Customer/README_en.md

 - `--output`: Custom output filename

 #### Results:
 Results will be saved in the `output/company/` directory in CSV and JSON formats.
 Filenames are automatically generated based on search parameters.
+The CSV files include the following columns:
+- Company Name: Name of the company
+- Search Query: The search query used
+- URL: Company website link
+- Domain: Company domain
+- LinkedIn: LinkedIn link (if available)
+- GL: Region code parameter
+- And other detailed information

 ### 2. Contact Information Extraction